hrmuwanika/Postgresql-Replication/README.md

         sudo apt install -y postgresql postgresql-client
         sudo systemctl start postgresql && sudo systemctl enable postgresql

   * 2.1.
 Next, you need to make a base backup of the master server from the standby server; this helps to bootstrap the standby server.
-You need to stop the postgresql 12 service on the standby server, switch to the postgres user account, backup the data directory (/var/lib/pgsql/12/data/), then delete everything under it as shown, before taking the base backup.
+You need to stop the postgresql 13 service on the standby server, switch to the postgres user account, backup the data directory (/var/lib/pgsql/13/data/), then delete everything under it as shown, before taking the base backup.

     ```
+    sudo ufw allow 5432/tcp
     systemctl stop postgresql
 	su - postgres cp -R /var/lib/postgresql/13/main/ /var/lib/postgresql/13/main_old/
 	rm -rf /var/lib/postgresql/13/main/